ReekenX/ansible-playbooks/README.md

 Explanation:

-- -i IP, - apply playbook to single server only (comman is a must!)
+- -i IP, - apply playbook to single server only (comma is a must!)
-- dotfiles.yml - playbook to run (all playbooks docummented below)
+- dotfiles.yml - playbook to run (all playbooks documented below)

 # Python dependency

 As you might already know - Ansible needs Python 2.7.
-For this reason running playhooks on recent Ubuntu servers won't work.
+For this reason running playbooks on recent Ubuntu servers won't work.

 Run following playbook for the first time and everything will be up and running for your future playbooks: